Nomad Opening Doors

 If, at any time, you do not wish to receive further information about us and our services, you can contact us at the address shown.

 Personal data may be securely archived with restricted access and other appropriate safeguards where there is a need to continue to keep it longer for example, to comply with other laws.

-When we no longer need this personal data we will securely and confidentially delete or dispose of it promptly.
+When we no longer need the personal data, we will securely and confidentially delete or dispose of it.

 Individuals have certain rights over their personal data and Nomad Opening Doors is responsible for fulfilling these rights as follows: